random-j-farmer/random-minecraft/_drafts/understanding-ilmango-tunnel-bore.md

      alt="Flying machine: getting exact timings for the duper activation" width="48%">
 </p>

-The images show the flying machine used to time the Ilmango Tunnel bores.
+The images show the flying machine I used to simulate the one in the tunnel bores.
 It is a standard 2 way Flying Machine in a Honeblock configuration.
 The payload is the Redstone block that will activate the lamp, and it has an additional observer that will activate the return station.

-In general, such a 2 way flying machine takes 5 game ticks for one half step.
+In general, such a 2 way flying machine takes 10 game ticks per step, but this breaks down into 4 gt for the push and 6 game ticks for the pull.

-$$ t_{travel} = (5 + 5)d = 10d $$
+$$ t_{travel} = (6 + 4)d = 10d $$

 $$ t_{act} = 9d + 4 $$

 $$ t_{deact} = 9d + 2 $$

-So here, the flying machine will fully arrive at the return station after 30 game ticks, but the lamp will turn on after 24 game ticks.
-This is the time when Block 36 turns back into a Redstone block - although it will take another game tick for the back piston to finish retracting.
+So here, the flying machine will fully arrive at the return station after 30 game ticks, but the redstone block is already in place for the last 6 game ticks - the lamp will turn on after 24 game ticks.

-The observer activited by the return station will fire one game tick earlier than the one that would continue the current direction of travel.
-So this half-step only takes 4 game ticks.
+The observer activated by the return station will fire one game tick earlier than the one that would continue the current direction of travel.
+So the last step is cut short by one game tick.

 Now, on the way back the flying machine will travel one block further and remove the powersource of the instant-wire piston.
 This is
-$$t_{deact}$$ above, and it occurs 2 game ticks earlier than activation - this happens when the redstone block turns into Block 36 at the moment the piston fires.
+$$t_{deact}$$ above, and it occurs after 2 game ticks into the step.
+The observer observes, and as the piston begins to push the redstone block turns into Block 36 which instantly cuts the power.

 So the total time to travel 3 blocks in one direction and deactivating the powersource 4 blocks in the other direction is 61 game ticks.